 What type of organisation is rootlinks?
 How are you funded?

 rootlinks is a non-profit organisation ("Verein").
-In November last year, a diverse team of students and lecturers from different backgrounds got together to make rootlinks a reality.
+In November 2020, a diverse team of students and lecturers from different backgrounds got together to make rootlinks a reality.
 All of us work on a voluntary basis without any renumeration.
-We are funding the rootlinks programme through contributions from the Challenge partners and have applied for funding from U Change.
+We are funding the rootlinks programme through contributions from the Challenge partners and a U Change grant.

 Will I be paid for my work?

 No. Everyone at rootlinks, the founding team and the participating students, engage on a voluntary basis.
 You will be reimbursed for your commitment through valuable skills, an inspiring network, social events, and new friendships.

 Do I get a certificate of completion?

 Yes.
 We will provide you with an official certificate that shows the skills you acquired and the Challenge you worked on.

 I do not have any prior knowledge or experience in sustainability.
 Can I still apply?

 Yes, please!
 At rootlinks, we strongly believe in the creative power of interdisciplinary teams.
 If you're interested in sustainability and motivated to learn, we're looking forward to your application

 Do I need an university background in a sustainability-related field to participate?

 Not at all!
 Our goal at rootlinks is to enable you to use your subject-specific skills to advance sustainability.
 What's most important for us is your interest in sustainability, motivation to learn, and curiosity to work in an interdisciplinary team.
 We're looking forward to your application, regardless of your study background.